State-College-Plone/WebServerAuth/README.txt

         * No longer does every user who has ever logged in clutter up your Users and Groups control panel.

-        * Doesn't grant all logged-in users the Member role.
-This means site admins can opt to allow authentication of all users without giving them any privileges.
-(Some default Plone workflows grant privileges to Member.)
+        * Grants all logged-in users the Authenticated role rather than the Member role, allowing site admins to treat the two separately.
+(Plone now supports this properly.)
+This means someone who authenticates to your web server doesn't necessarily get any privileges in your Plone site, making it safe to authenticate everyone; previously, when everyone got the Member role, certain default Plone workflows would grant them some capabilities.

         * Twiddles Plone's login link as necessary, reducing the need for manual configuration